top of page

 • Use automated or policy-driven approvals

-As a result, deals with complexity — such as short timeframes, credit issues, or non-standard securities — are frequently declined.
+As a result, deals with complexity—such as short timeframes, credit issues, or non-standard securities—are frequently declined.

 What Makes a True Private Lender Different?

 A real private lender deploys private capital and makes decisions internally.
+At Assurity Capital, lending decisions are based on:

 • The underlying asset